ayoubbouguettaya/personal-cheat-sheet/README.md

 ### My Personal Cheat Sheet:

-whenever i come across:
+whenever I come across:
-- a trick or an intersting hack.
+- a trick or an interesting hack.
-- just Code samples ,script shell or an algorithme that i wrote or other developer wrote and i think that i will need it in the future.
+- just code samples, script shell, or an algorithm that I wrote or another developer wrote and I think that I will need it in the future.
 - a new concept or knowledge in the software engineering

 ```